 Who Is Kendrick Lamar?

 Kendrick Lamar Duckworth, who performs as Kendrick Lamar, was born in Compton, California, on June 17, 1987.
 After writing stories as a child, he put to music some lyrics about the rough Compton streets he grew up on.
 He rapped under the name K-Dot, releasing a series of increasingly popular mix tapes, which brought him to the attention of hip-hop super-producer Dr. Dre.
 Lamar's debut major-label recording, good kid, m.A.A.d City, was released to great acclaim and impressive sales for an up-and-coming recording artist.
-He continued to receive accolades for his 2015 album, To Pimp a Butterfly, and his 2017 follow-up, Damn, both of which won Grammys for Best Rap Album.
+He continued to receive accolades for his 2015 album, To Pimp a Butterfly, and his 2017 follow-up, DAMN.; both won Grammys for Best Rap Album, while DAMN. also made history as the first of its genre to earn a Pulitzer Prize.

 Background and Early Life